mvolkmann/blog/src/raycast.md

 - Enter part of the quicklink name.
 - Highlight the quicklink using the up and down arrow keys.
 - Enter a search term and press the return key.

+I created a quicklink for the website [removebg](https://www.remove.bg) which removes the background from images.
+I gave it the alias "bg".

 Mozilla Developer Network (MDN) does not perform searches using a URL query parameters, so you cannot create a quicklink for it.